 1.18.
 The Commercial Court (being a constituent part of the QBD) deals with commercial claims in the commercial list and is part of the BPC.
 Its proceedings are subject to CPR Part 58 and its PDs, as well as to CPR Part 57A and its PDs.
 The types of claim which may be brought in the Commercial Court are expanded upon in rule 58.1 (2).
 The commercial list is a specialist list for all claims proceeding in the Commercial Court and one of the judges of that Court is in charge of the commercial list.
 By PD58 paras 1.4 and 2.1, the Admiralty and Commercial Registry is the administrative office of the court for all proceedings in the commercial list; and all claims in the Commercial Court must be issued in the Admiralty and Commercial Registry.
 The address of the Registry is 7 Rolls Building, Fetter Lane, London EC4A 1NL.
-Extensive guidance on proceedings in the Commercial Court is found in The Commercial Court Guide which incorporates the Admiralty Court Guide, and is available on-line at:
+Extensive guidance on proceedings in the Commercial Court Guide, and is available on-line at: